A topic from the subject of Experimentation in Chemistry.

 Procedure:

-- Use a Geiger counter to measure the amount of radiation emitted by the radioactive source.
+• Use a Geiger counter to measure the amount of radiation emitted by the radioactive source.
+Always follow proper handling and disposal procedures for radioactive materials.

-- Plot the count rate versus the distance between the Geiger counter and the radioactive source to determine the relationship between the two variables.
+• Plot the corrected count rate versus the distance between the Geiger counter and the radioactive source to determine the relationship between the two variables.
+Properly label axes with units.

 Significance:

-This experiment demonstrates the inverse square law of radiation, which states that the intensity of radiation decreases as the square of the distance from the source.
-This law is important in understanding how radiation behaves in the environment and in designing radiation shielding.
+This experiment demonstrates the inverse square law of radiation, which states that the intensity of radiation decreases with the square of the distance from the source (I ∝ 1/r²).
+This law is crucial in understanding radiation behavior in various environments and designing effective radiation shielding.
+Accurate measurements and data analysis are essential for observing this relationship.